Over 25 actionable festive packaging tips

 Christmas packaging supplies include limited-edition promotional packs, eCommerce boxes, postal packs, and other retail packaging.
 Secondary packaging, including tapes, void fill, labels, document wallets, bags, and so on, must not be overlooked either.
 You may also need cardboard POS stands and other promotional display items.

-It is surprisingly common for businesses to have sourced plenty of boxes for the festive rush, only to run out of tapes or void fill.
-Both of these can have disastrous effects on how well your packaging performs in transit – especially if you use any available substitute you can source at the last minute.
+You must pay attention to every area of your packaging.
+It is surprisingly common for businesses to have sourced plenty of boxes for the festive rush, only to run out of tape or void fill.
+Both of these can have disastrous effects on how well your packaging performs in transit, especially if you use a substitute you source at the last minute.

 Staff

+How your staff use your packaging can significantly impact its success.
 It is essential to select the right sizes, use the correct void fill, pack the products correctly, and even know where to find supplies if they run out.

 Staff efficiency (packing)